CodeReclaimers/neat-python/docs/module_summaries.rst

       (ideally) a 0-1 scale; however, if the top and bottom fitnesses are not at least 1 apart, the range may be less than 0-1, as a check against dividing by a too-small number.
 TODO: Make minimum difference configurable (defaulting to 1 to preserve compatibility).

-      :param object config: A :py:class:`Config` instance.
+      :param object config: A :py:class:`Config <config.Config>` instance.
-      :param object species: A :py:class:`SpeciesSet` instance.
-As well as depending on some of the :py:class:`DefaultStagnation` internals, this method also depends on some of those of the ``SpeciesSet`` and its referenced species objects.
+      :param object species: A :py:class:`DefaultSpeciesSet <species.DefaultSpeciesSet>` instance.
+As well as depending on some of the :py:class:`DefaultStagnation <stagnation.DefaultStagnation>` internals, this method also depends on some of those of the ``DefaultSpeciesSet`` and its referenced species objects.
       :param int pop_size: Population size desired.
       :param int generation: Generation count.
       :return: New population, as a dict of unique genome ID/key vs genome.